Madison-MacNichol/The-Tech-Academy/SQL/Library_Tutorial/readme.md

+### Library Database
+***

+#### Objective
-Purpose: To build a database and practice queries in SQL Server Management Studios
+To build a practice database and practice queries in SQL Server Management Studios to become more familiar with database usage in SQL Server Management Studio.

+#### Method

-Method: The tables were populated with imaginary data and linked with primary keys, then queried based on the assigned questions.
+The tables were populated with imaginary data and linked with primary keys, then queried based on the assigned questions.

+#### Result

-Result: All queries were successful
+All queries were successful